 As specialty consumption grows in producing countries, the demand for skilled baristas only increases.
-But when was the last time a producing country won the World Barista Championship (WBC)?
+But only twice has a producing country won the World Barista Championship (WBC).
 So when WBC Judge Anthony Rue hosted Barista Skills Workshops, it’s no surprise that they were a popular feature.
 Around 40 people attended, approximately 60% of whom were Salvadorans.

 The espresso workshop took a practical approach, with an espresso-tasting exercise.
 The goal: distinguish the good espressos from the bad.
-Following that, the workshop looked at what the ideal extraction parameters are and how grind size impacts that.
+Following that, the workshop looked at ideal extraction parameters and how grind size impacts that.

 Next, Jonathan Rodriguez of Academia Barista Pro led the group in brewing Chemex coffees, supported by El Salvador Barista Champion Víctor Florez Menéndez.
 From detecting coffee’s profiles to the impact of brew time, water flow and pre-infusion, all aspects of filter coffee were examined.